I am a firm believer that employees come to work and want to do a good job.

 Encourage people to use headphones when listening to music and encourage respectful office chatter.

-Poorly designed work areas can be a major distraction, slow productivity, and create an OSHA violation.
+Poorly designed work areas can significantly distract, slow productivity, and create an OSHA violation.

-Pay attention to the employee’s work-space.
-Look at the ergonomics of the desk and pay attention to the computer screen and keyboard position.
+Pay attention to the employee’s workspace.
+Look at the desk’s ergonomics and pay attention to the computer screen and keyboard position.

 For instance, ask the question, does the employee spend a lot of time on the phone?
 If so, is a headset available?